 repair means the reconstruction or renewal of any part of an existing building for the purpose of its maintenance but does not include alteration.

-[(2) repealed]
+[(2) deleted]

 (3) A reference in these regulations or in the Building Code to a code or standard shall, unless the contrary intention appears in these regulations or in the Building Code, includes a reference to that code or standard as amended from time to time.